Clients Served Last Year:

 Supervised Visitation allows children to continue, rebuild, or establish a relationship with their non-custodial parent without being placed in the middle of their parents’ conflict and/or other issues, which results in children having a better chance at being responsible citizens and developing healthy attachments, and allows custodial parents to have comfort knowing their children’s interaction with the non-custodial parent is safe.

-Furthermore, Supervised Visitation provides referrals to parents for other EAC Network programs, such as the Long Island Parenting Institute, to assist them with reaching their parenting and family goals.
+Furthermore, Supervised Visitation provides referrals to parents for additional resources, including other EAC Network programs, such as the Long Island Parenting Institute, to assist them with reaching their parenting and family goals.

 Enhanced Supervised Visitation (ESV) takes Supervised Visitation a step further and is offered to families involved with the Department of Social Services and/or the foster care system.